swri-robotics/bag-database/README.md

 The bag database can run standalone in order to demonstrate its functionality, but if you do so it will have to rebuild the database every time it restarts.
 Instead you should link it to an external database.
-PostgreSQL with PostGIS extensions is the only supported database.
+PostgreSQL 11 with PostGIS 2.5 is the only supported database.

 The instructions here will describe how to manually create Docker containers, but